4 Types of Communication Styles and How To Improve Yours

-There are four common communication styles that you’re likely to encounter in the workplace.
-When you can identify an individual’s communication style, you’re better equipped to collaborate with them in the workplace.
-In this article, we discuss four common workplace communication styles, how to identify them and tips for interacting with colleagues with these styles.
+In this article, we discuss four common workplace communication styles, how to identify them and tips for interacting with colleagues who adopt these different styles.

 Why are communication styles important?

-Your communication style is the way you interact with others, and it determines how you speak, act and react in various situations.
-Here are the four primary approaches to communication:
+Your communication style is the way you interact with others and it determines how you speak, act and react in various situations.
+Here are the four primary communication styles:

-Misunderstandings may be common with passive communicators because they typically avoid sharing their thoughts and feelings.
-If you’re dealing with a passive communicator consider these methods to encourage a good working relationship:
+If you’re dealing with a passive communicator, consider these methods to encourage a good working relationship:

 Take a direct approach.
 Initiate one-on-one conversations, as private interactions are often more comfortable for a passive communicator than group settings.

-Pointedly ask for ideas and opinions.
+Ask for their opinions.
 Allow plenty of time for them to think over their responses.

-Use broad language that encourages a more in-depth response.
-Avoid asking yes/no questions.
+Use broad language.
+Avoid asking “yes” or “no” questions that can be answered with little elaboration.
 Stay patient with long silences, as passive individuals often take their time thinking through a response.

 If you’re a passive communicator, it’s important to work on your communication skills.
 Seek out opportunities where you feel you can comfortably speak up.
 If you’re uncomfortable in group settings, seek out personal meetings.
 If you prefer writing over talking, try communicating via email instead of in person.
 Over time, you’ll see that openly sharing your thoughts creates opportunities for positive interactions.

 Aggressive communicators frequently express their thoughts and feelings and tend to dominate conversations, often at the expense of others.
-An aggressive communicator may also react before thinking, possibly affecting relationships and productivity in the workplace.
+They may also react before thinking, which can negatively affect relationships and decrease productivity in the workplace.
 While an aggressive communication style might command respect in certain leadership situations, it’s often intimidating to those who respond better to a calm approach.

 These are a few signs of an aggressive communicator: